bitovi/use-simple-reducer/readme.md

 # use-async-reducer-state

-`useAsyncStateMethods` is a simple async state mechanism for ReactJS.
+`useAsyncReducerState` is a simple async state mechanism for ReactJS.
 It's designed to be used for managing service state data and result in easy-to-test reducer methods.